-GENTLEMEN'S DRESS CODE
+BOYS' STANDARD DRESS CODE

-HAIR - Must be kept nice-looking, well-groomed, and of a natural color (Facial Hair included)

-SHIRTS - Oxford or dress shirt intended to be worn with a tie.

-- Shirts must be tucked in at all times. - Only sweaters, vests, or blazers may be worn over shirts. - Shirts can be long-sleeved or short-sleeved. - Dress shirts and ties on Mass days. - Polo shirts are allowed during the months of August and May.

-TIES - Must wear a suitable necktie or bowtie.
+- HAIR Must be kept nice-looking, well groomed, and of a natural color.
+(Facial Hair included.) - SHIRTS Full-buttoning shirts intended to be worn with a tie. - Shirts must be tucked in at all times. - Only sweaters, vests, or blazers may be worn over shirts. - Shirts can be long-sleeved or short-sleeved. - Dress shirts and ties are always required on Mass days. - Polo shirts are allowed from May 1st until the end of the Spring Semester and from the start of the Fall semester until September 1st. - TIES Must wear a suitable necktie or bowtie.
 The collar button must be buttoned and the tie pulled up.

-SWEATERS AND JACKETS - Any style or color of sweater (knitted) may be worn over a shirt and tie.

-- Shirt collars must be visible. - Any style or color of dress/suit jacket may be worn. - Hoodies do not count as a "sweater" and cannot be worn outside of Spirit Days.

-- Approved full zip and quarter zip sweaters purchased from the CLS spirit shop, without a hood, are acceptable and must be worn over dress code-approved tops.
-Collar and tie must be visible. - No graphics or outlandish/unprofessional designs/patterns.

-PANTS/SLACKS

-- Solid color, dress-style slacks with a plain belt must be worn. - Pants must be worn at the waist, sufficiently high that shirts remain tucked in. - No rivets nor pockets on the outside of pants. - Jean-like pants are prohibited.
+No bolo ties are allowed. - SWEATERS AND JACKETS Any style or color of sweater (knitted) may be worn over a shirt and tie. - Shirt collars must be visible. - Any style or color of dress/suit jacket may be worn. - Hoodies do not count as a "sweater" and cannot be worn outside of Spirit Days. - Approved full zip and quarter zip sweaters purchased from the CLS spirit shop, without a hood, are acceptable and must be worn over dress code-approved tops.
+Collar and tie must be visible. - Seniors are allowed to wear their specific class hoodies over their dress code-compliant clothing.
+These hoodies may not be worn during Mass or other specified special events.
+This is a senior privilege.
+Failure to comply with these rules may result in a loss of privilege. - No graphics or outlandish/unprofessional designs/patterns. - PANTS/SLACKS Solid color, dress-style slacks with a plain belt must be worn. - Pants must be worn at the waist, sufficiently high that shirts remain tucked in. - No pockets on the outside of pants. - Jean-like pants are prohibited.